bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_4-Contex-API/Objects/Understanding.md

 - a function to update data from a seperate store.
 - A store that is seperate from the component tree structure

-#### Answer:   (C)
+#### Answer:  (B)

 - Hints: (A) Almost, but only data passed into the Provider will be returned by useContext.
-- Hints: (C) The data we pass to a provider can be a variable, object, array, or any JavaScript type.
+- Hints: (B) The data we pass to a provider can be a variable, object, array, or any JavaScript type.
 The useContext hook will return whatever is passed into the Provider.